silalahi/slim-logger/README.md

-# Logger for Slim framework
+# Logger for Slim framework 3
 File log writter for Slim framework.
-Logger works well as class library (inject) or middleware in Slim framework 3 application.
+Logger works well as class library (inject) or middleware for Slim framework 3 application.

 ## Install
 You can install Logger via [composer](https://getcomposer.org/).